jacobw328/Netflix-suggestions-app/developmentJournal.md

 #Journal Entry 7
 ###4/1/16
 #### Today for my 20% project I mostly went over the code I have now and tried to debug it or make it better(better as in smoother or easier to read and hopefully easier to use in the future).
 I have completed my deliverable and am on track for the next deliverable.
 In order to achieve my goal for this deliverable I had to have to sections of the personality quiz done and I have three so I'm already getting close to my next deliverable which I believe is have more than half of my personality quiz done.
 Next week I will start on the next section.
 I don't know what it is yet, but we'll cross that bridge when we get there.

+#Journal Entry 8
+###4//8/16
+#### Today, for 20% day I finally finished my personality quiz!
+Well actually not really I have to do the part at the end of the quiz where the program goves you a chance to change your interests but that is easy so I'm pretty much done.
+Now I am going to start importing the titles of movies from Netflix and start on the suggestions based on your score.
+I'm not really sure how I'm going to do this but I'll figure it out.
+I might just have a bunch of if statements that make your suggestions really specific or I'll just suggest a lot of movies based off of the interests of the user.